Bill Campbell (mayor)

-William Craig Campbell (born 1953) is an American politician, who served as the 57th Mayor of Atlanta, Georgia from January 1994–January 2002.
+William Craig Campbell (born 1953 or 1954) is an American politician, who served as the 55th Mayor of Atlanta, Georgia from January 1994–January 2002.
 He was the third African-American mayor in the city's history.
 Accused of corruption during his time in office, he was convicted for tax evasion in 2006 and spent 16 months in federal prison.

 Early life

 On September 8, 1960 Bill Campbell was enrolled in Murphey Elementary School in Raleigh, North Carolina at the age of seven, thus becoming the first black student to attend an all-white school in Raleigh City Schools.
 He later recalled, "My family prepared me by simply saying this.
 'This is important, and you’re going to have to do it.
 You’re going to have to endure it'."
 Campbell's parents also tried to enroll Campbell's older brother, Ralph, and his older sister but he was the only one approved for entry.
 Campbell was accepted by his teacher and immediate classmates, but his presence upset some of the parents of other students.
 Some of the older students bullied him, and his parents received bomb threats.
 Campbell remained the only black student at Murphey for five years.
 He later graduated from William G. Enloe High School.